rivki-gebel/Currencies-converter/README.md

 2. Install dependencies using:
 `npm install`

-3. Start the React development server:
+3. Run the React development app:
-`npm start`
+`npm run dev`

 After completing these steps, the project will be available for use at `http://localhost:5173/`.